 Grants are typically based on financial need, and while some scholarships — including World Campus scholarships — may take financial need into consideration, there are usually additional eligibility requirements or other factors involved.
 Unlike loans, scholarships and grants do not need to be repaid.

 Meeting and Maintaining Scholarship Eligibility

 The eligibility requirements will vary for each scholarship.
-Some scholarships are only available to students in certain academic programs or who are located in specific geographic areas.
+Some scholarships are only available to students in certain academic programs or who specific geographic areas.
 Most Penn State and World Campus scholarships are only available to degree-seeking students who meet minimum grade-point average requirements.
 At this time, World Campus scholarships are only available to undergraduate students, but graduate students may be eligible for scholarships from the Graduate School.
 Scholarships that are renewed for multiple academic years typically require the student to maintain certain academic standards.

 Completing the FAFSA Is Recommended — and May Be Required

 Students sometimes feel they can skip the Free Application for Federal Student Aid (FAFSA) if they don’t think they will qualify for need-based financial aid.
 But our financial aid team strongly advises all students who live in the United States to complete it every year.
 For one thing, you must complete a FAFSA to get federal student loans, which all students (except international students) are eligible to receive.
 Some scholarships also require applicants to have a completed FAFSA on file.
 Filling out the FAFSA isn’t as time-consuming as you may think, especially if you use the IRS Data Retrieval Tool to quickly import some of your financial information.
 Using this tool also reduces the likelihood that your application will be selected for Federal Verification, a process that could require you to submit additional documentation.